AdiPP/go-marketplace/README.md

 - `pkg/domain/event`: Defines the domain events used in the application.
 - `pkg/domain/queue`: Defines the interfaces for the queue system.
-- `pkg/infrastructure/queue`: Provides a memory-based queue adapter implementation.
+- `pkg/infrastructure/queue`: Provides a queue adapter implementation.
 - `pkg/interface/controller`: Contains the HTTP controllers for handling API requests.
 - `pkg/interface/listener`: Contains the event listeners for handling events.
 - `pkg/usecase`: Contains the use cases that implement the business logic.